-Baratang is famous for its natural wonders; from impressive limestone caves and dense mangrove cowered creeks.
-There are tidal swamp forests and small but fascinating mud volcanoes.
+Baratang is famous for its natural wonders; from impressive Limestone Caves and dense mangrove creeks.
+There are tidal swamp forests and small but fascinating Mud Volcanoes.
 It is the first gateway up north from the capital city, located between Middle and South Andaman.
 Due to its distance from Port Blair (approximately 100 kms), it is a popular one-day trip destination, especially for those who come with limited time on hand.

 Unlike Havelock Island, Baratang remains slightly less developed.
 One must not expect a major tourist hub as there are almost no tourist facilities, fancy restaurants or luxury accommodation facilities here.
 Most locals do not speak English.
 The place, however, is still a natural delight!

 Those who do decide to stay for a night or two will be rewarded with virgin beaches, some interesting bird watching opportunities, a rural way of life, adventure mangrove boat rides and plenty of cheap authentic Indian dishes.
 If you are a nature explorer or a wildlife fan, (or both) you should definitely pay a visit to this diverse island.

 The best and most convenient way to reach Baratang is by hiring a private vehicle/car or a private AC bus.
 If you are looking to reach Baratang in the most cost-effective way, taking a government bus from Port Blair is your best bet.
 Two wheelers are not allowed to go all the way to Baratang.
 You will have to travel through the ‘Andaman Trunk Road’ (ATR) and move in a convoy with one short vehicle-ferry connection among the islands.
 This is a four-hour bumpy ride but the lush jungles and blue waters can make the drive quite interesting.